dkw-aau/graph_embedding_initialization/datasetmodule/README.md

 `datasetmodule/configuration.ini` file.

 ### Setup Neptune Logging
-If you with to use neptune for logging experiments, setup a free neptune account [HERE](https://app.neptune.ai/).
+If you want to use neptune for logging experiments, setup a free neptune account [HERE](https://app.neptune.ai/).
 Create a new neptune project and insert the project id into the configuration file at `datasetmodule/config.ini` (remove .example extension or create a new file).
 Also insert the neptune projects api_token into the .env file (remove.example extension or create a new file).